Frank Capra: Death

 In 1985, aged 88, Capra suffered the first of a series of strokes.
 On September 3, 1991, he died of a heart attack in his sleep at his home in La Quinta, California, at the age of 94.
 He was interred at Coachella Valley Public Cemetery in Coachella, California.

-He left part of his 1,100 acre ranch in Fallbrook, California, to the California Institute of Technology, to be used as a retreat center.
+Capra left part of his 1,100 acre ranch in Fallbrook, California, to the California Institute of Technology, to be used as a retreat center.
 Capra's personal papers and some film-related materials are contained in the Wesleyan University Cinema Archives, which allows scholars and media experts full access.

 Legacy

 During the golden age of Hollywood, Capra's "fantasies of goodwill" made him one of the two or three most famous and successful directors in the world.
 Film historian Ian Freer notes that at the time of his death in 1991, his legacy remained intact:

 He had created feelgood entertainments before the phrase was invented, and his influence on culture—from Steven Spielberg to David Lynch, and from television soap operas to greeting-card sentiments—is simply too huge to calculate.

 Director/actor John Cassavetes contemplating Capra's contribution to film quipped: "Maybe there really wasn't an America, it was only Frank Capra."
 Capra's films were his love letters to an idealized America—a cinematic landscape of his own invention.
 The performances his actors gave were invariable portrayals of personalities developed into recognizable images of popular culture, "their acting has the bold simplicity of an icon ..."